youssefMazher/OS_project/test-cases/Scenario_C.md

 - In both algorithms: P1 is preempted because the new arrivals have both a higher priority (1 vs 5) and a shorter burst time (2ms vs 19ms).
 - The CPU handles P2, then P3, then P4 in sequence.

+### Tie-Breaking in Action:
+- Notice that P2, P3, and P4 all have the same Priority (1) and the same Burst Time (2ms).
+- The scheduler resolved this "Tie" by using the FCFS (First-Come, First-Served) rule, executing them in the order of their arrival (P2 → P3 → P4).

 ### Step 3: Resuming the Long Task
 - After all short/high-priority tasks finish at **T=7 ms**, the CPU resumes **P1** to finish its remaining 19 ms.